Four engines approved for addition to NWSR list

 that is not in keeping with the spirit or intent of this racing event.

-For a complete copy of the Northwest Sport Race rules (without the annotations above), and for an explanation of how the Northwest control-line rules process works, see the Northwest Rules page.
+For a complete copy of the Northwest Sport Race rules (without the annotations above), and for an explanation of how the Northwest control-line rules process works, see the Northwest Rules section.

 This page was upated Jan.
 23, 2019